Testwell CMTJava

 it is to test and maintain the program.

-problematic complex code functions and files from big code masses.
-Then
+likely problematic complex code functions and files from big code

-much code you have: physical lines, comment lines, program lines,
+just measuring how much code you have: physical lines, comment

 CMTJava Facilitates